How to deal with a pest snail infestation in your aquarium?

 2. Put some zucchini, lettuce, or cucumber inside the cut bottle.

-3. Push the bottle in the tank’s substrate, turned upside-down (the “entrance” of the trap should be slightly buried).
+3. Push the bottle into the tank’s substrate, turned upside-down (the “entrance” of the trap should be slightly buried).

 4. Leave it in your fish tank overnight.